galenbunting/Reading-Machines/2019-01-30-bibliographic-text-THE-BLANK-PAGE.md

 way in which the printed pages which he discusses with his comrades are created: in fact, Melville emphasizes how removed the bachelors remain from working-class and impoverished people: their rooms are full of old, snug, furniture, they have disposable income upon which to travel, and they are physically above the winding streets of London.
-In direct contrast, he places the girls who work at the paper mill: the road to the gorge is characterized "as within a Dantean gateway," and the mill itself is named the "Devil’s Dungeon paper-mill"- our narrator is a seed distributor, in need of more wholesale paper for his business, thus he hopes to make a business deal at this mill.
+In direct contrast, he places the girls who work at the paper mill: the road to the gorge is characterized "as within a Dantean gateway," and the mill itself is named the "Devilâ€™s Dungeon paper-mill"- our narrator is a seed distributor, in need of more wholesale paper for his business, thus he hopes to make a business deal at this mill.
 The girls who work in the mill bear a great resemblance to the paper they process: "At rows of blank-looking counters sat rows of blank-looking girls, with blank, white folders in their blank hands, all blankly folding blank paper."
 The paper-mill is not a printing-press, which perplexes our narrator: while touring the factory, he asks his guide, Cupid, whether the paper is printed there: "You make only blank paper; no printing of any sort, I suppose?
-All blank paper, don’t you?"
+All blank paper, donâ€™t you?"
 To this, Cupid responds, "Certainly; what else should a paper-factory make?"
 The maids are part of the machinery of the paper-mill, a fact which inspires guilt and pity in our narrator as he winces at their pale, unhealthy faces, especially as they tear apart rags which could be from the shirts of bachelors.
 The metaphor of Tartarus surrounds the paper-mill: it is invisible to our narrator until he tours it, and sees how inextricable human labor is from the page.